094459/blog/content/newsletter/aws-open-source-news-and-updates-no45.md

 **cloudquery**

 [cloudquery](https://github.com/cloudquery/cloudquery) is an open source tool that exposes your cloud configuration and metadata as sql tables, providing powerful analysis and monitoring without writing code.
-You can check out the detailed docs [here](https://docs.cloudquery.run/) including the [quickstart](https://docs.cloudquery.run/quick-start) which is the fastest way to get to grips with what this project can do for you.

 **s3BucketManager**